 It’s well known that spending time outdoors has a positive effect on our health – physically and mentally.
 Whether seeking serenity or adventure, you will find your place of restoration in DuPage County, with nearly 500 miles of recreational trails, and a myriad of classes and excursions.
-DuPage is your destination for a dose of nature – 365 days a year.
+DuPage is the destination for a dose of nature – 365 days a year.

-Come see why Waterfall Glen Forest Preserve is consistently ranked among the best hiking experiences near Chicago.
+Waterfall Glen Forest Preserve is consistently ranked among the best hiking experiences near Chicago.
 Waterfall Glen is one of the most ecologically impressive parcels of open space in DuPage County, if not northern Illinois.
 In addition to Rocky Glen waterfall, the preserve is known for Sawmill Creek Bluff overlook and over 10 miles of hiking trails including unmarked foot paths.
 The preserve is also the site of several quarries that historically produced limestone for landmarks such as the Chicago Water Tower.

 DID YOU KNOW?